Terms and Conditions for GroceryAid Event Bookings

 10. Auctions

-If you take part in an auction at a GroceryAid event, you agree to abide by any rules issued to you at the event which apply to the auction
+If you participate in an auction at an event, you agree to comply with all auction terms and conditions provided to you at the event.

 11. Food allergies, intolerances and preferences